shashank-008/Spotify_Clone_HTML-CSS/README.md

-# Spotify_Clone_HTML-CSS
+# Beatbox_HTML-CSS
-I developed this Spotify clone using html, CSS To see the app visit https://127.0.0.1:3000/f:/web
+I developed this Spotify clone using html, CSS To see the app visit http://127.0.0.1:5500/majorProject.html